avr-rust/delay/README.md

 The intent of this library is to provide avr specific delay routines similar to the ones provided by the arduino library.
 The public functions are:

+**NOTE**: This library currently hardcodes the microcontroller frequency to 16MHz.
+This will not always be correct.
+See [avr-rust/delay#2](https://github.com/avr-rust/delay/issues/2) for more details.

 ```rust
 delay(count: u32)
 ```